Planning Your Self Employment? START HERE!Oct 01, 2020

 Who do you need to get on-board to smooth the way into Self Employment, family, friends key collaborators?

 Some will love being involved from the outset and have creative ideas and practical support to offer.
-Others are best briefed after you have all the facts and figures to hand.
+Others are best briefed after you have all the facts and figures to hand so you can make your case.
 At the least, those you are close to will need to be aware of the space clearing above.